Zhenis-ref/Combinatorial-Compression-Engine/README.md

   ---

-## Intellectual Property
+## Intellectual Property & Patent Notice

-The ΔN–ΔD model and the CCE architecture presented in this repository are original works by Zhengis Tileubay.
+The ΔN–ΔD theoretical framework and the CCE architecture presented in this repository are original works by Zhengis Tileubay and are covered by an international patent application:
+* **Patent Application:** International Patent Publication **[WO/2026/155638](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2026155638)** (*Method for Controlling the Dynamics of a Complex System*, PCT/KZ2026/000001).
 © 2026 Zhengis Tileubay.
-Licensed for research and non-commercial use.
+Source code and documentation are licensed for **research and non-commercial use only**.
-Commercial licensing available upon request.

-For licensing or collaboration inquiries, please contact the author.
+Commercial licensing or technology transfer agreements are available upon request.
+For licensing, partnership, or collaboration inquiries, please contact the author.